Recently, I was talking with a friend who was in the market for a new vehicle.

 Customers are confused while comparing vehicles and payments, disappointed during their trade-in appraisal, anxious while negotiating deal terms, bored while finalizing financing, and frustrated while reviewing purchase add-ons.

-Consumers avoid dealerships because they don’t want to deal with the distrust they have for salesmen/dealer websites and the overall time it takes to do the research, make the purchase, and drive away.
+Consumers avoid dealerships because they don’t want to deal with the distrust they have for salesmen/dealer websites and the overall time it takes to do the research, makes the purchase, and drive away.

 Dealers have come a long way to address the claims the Forbes article lists.
 However, perception is reality and consumers are more demanding than ever, especially when it comes to time and convenience.